Lord's Seat: Summit

-The top of Lord's Seat is a smooth grassy dome, the summit being marked by the meeting point of ruined fences and a small cairn.
+The top of Lord's Seat is a dome with exposed rock and no cairn.
+The clipped iron fence stubs suggest previous structures have been scavenged for iron, or simply removed.

 The view is extensive, befitting the highest point north of Whinlatter.
 The Northern Fells are well displayed over Bassenthwaite and there is also a good view of the Helvellyn range.
-Grasmoor and its supporters restrict the southward panorama, but there is no such obstruction to the north, the Scottish Hills being visible across the Solway Firth.
+Grasmoor and its supporters restrict the southward panorama, but there is no such obstruction to the north-west, Criffel being visible across the Solway Firth in good visibility.

 Ascents

 From the western side of Whinlatter Pass a pleasant approach can be made up the wooded Aiken Valley, a quiet dale with no vehicular access.
 The summit of the pass also provides access, either direct via Ullister Hill, or by first climbing Whinlatter and then following the ridge.
 From the main road along the shore of Bassenthwaite a path can be followed beside Beckstones Gill, climbing just inside the forest.
 This is an easier alternative to the rough face of Barf.

+A popular tourist route begins at the Whinlatter visitor centre with parking available for a fee.
+This route begins at 330 metres in elevation, and proceeds north using marked trails for 3 kilometres, reducing the total climb to about 220 metres.